arslan0207/kashmir-carpentry-accounting-system/README.md

 - POST /invoices/ - Generate new invoice
 - GET /invoices/ - List all invoices

+## Database

+The system uses SQLite as the default database.
+The database file (`kashmir_carpentry.db`) will be created automatically in the root directory when you first run the application.

-## Security
+## Security Features

-The system implements:
 - JWT-based authentication
 - Password hashing using bcrypt
 - Role-based access control
 - Protected API endpoints

-## Database

-The system uses SQLite as the default database.
-The database file (`kashmir_carpentry.db`) will be created automatically in the root directory when you first run the application.

-## Error Handling

-The API implements comprehensive error handling:
-- 400: Bad Request
-- 401: Unauthorized
-- 403: Forbidden
-- 404: Not Found
-- 500: Internal Server Error

 ## Best Practices